 - Nonce (We’ll talk more about it in the next section)

-- A reference number called hash, that is generated for the transaction of the current block, using cryptography.
+- Cryptographically generated hash number that acts as a reference number for the requested transaction.
 If the data recorded in the block is changed even slightly, the hash also changes.

 - Hash of the previous block or previous transaction

-The two reference number or hash is what connects one block to it’s previous transaction data.
+The hash number connects one block to its previous transaction data.